napulen/phd_thesis/README.md

 - `\reftab`: use `hyperref` to reference a table
 - `\refeq`: use `hyperref` to reference an equation

+These are all located in the `phdmacros.sty` file.

 ## Normalizing reference identifiers in bibtex